 3. Grinding methods differ in how parts are fed through the machine.

-The primary difference between the two most commonly used methods of centerless grinding is in how the workpieces are fed through the machine.
+The primary difference between the two most commonly used methods of precision centerless grinding is in how the workpieces are fed through the machine.

 Through-feed grinding is typically used for parts with consistent roundness across the length of the part.
 In this method, the workpiece travels along the rest blade between the two wheels.